whs-piwars/whs-piwars.github.io/_posts/2016-11-22-week-3-questions.md

 One of the challenges is to
 [complete five laps of a line-following course](http://piwars.org/2017-competition/challenges/line-following/), with the fastest lap gaining the most points.
-We're going to figure out an algorithm to do that, using our mBots, then rewrite it using Python when our protoype robot is ready.
+We're going to figure out an algorithm to do that, using our mBots, then rewrite it using Python when our prototype robot is ready.

 * Does the width of the line make any difference?
 * What difference does the number of line sensors make?